Antfield-Creations/fafa-vae/journal/README.md

 ## 2022-05-10
 I suspended work on FAFA-VAE of a moment to take some days off and to work on things that actually get the bills paid.
-Also, I started investigating some more into the VQVAE architecture and on why it is a two-stage process.
+Also, I started investigating some more into the VQ-VAE architecture and on why it is a two-stage process.
 There was an existing stackoverflow question on this:

 ## 2022-04-21